mjhm/cukelib/customization.md

 I like Gherkin for the purpose for which it was designed -- business readable test specification.
 However this library runs into three problems with Gherkin.

 0. Gherkin step language conventions vary from project to project.
 (Some prefer steps like "Given I do ..." vs. "When doing ..." ).
-0. the main business target of API steps are developers or technical product managers that have a higher need of precision and unambiguity over readability.
+0. The main business target of API steps are developers or technical product managers that have a higher need of precision and unambiguity over readability and language fluidity.
 0. Trying to cover language variations in step definitions can create a mess of hard to read step definitions. (`/^(?:I|they|user) requests (?:the|a|an) ([^\s]+) token$/`)

-Defining (or even suggesting) best practices for step definitions is way, way out-of-scope of my expertise and this libraries intent.
+Defining (or even suggesting) best practices for step definitions is way, way out-of-scope of my expertise and this library's intent.
 Hence I decided to just make the [step definitions as concise and unambiguous as possible](README.md#step-definitions-conventions), and let library users freely customize.
 However I apologize for any offense to Gherkin experts.